Scrooge (1970 film): Plot

 At three o'clock, Scrooge is visited by the Ghost of Christmas Yet to Come, who shows him the future Christmas 1861, with the citizens rejoicing at Scrooge's death.
 At a cemetery, Bob mourns at Tim's grave.
-A horrified Scrooge vows to change his ways as he falls through his own grave into the caverns of Hell.
+A startled Scrooge vows to change his ways as the ghost forces him to fall through his own grave into the caverns of Hell.
 There, Marley shows him to his ice-bound "office", where he will be "the only man in Hell who's chilly" to serve as Lucifer's personal clerk, just as Scrooge had forced Bob to work in a cold office.
 Scrooge is adorned with a large chain by four masked devils.
-He cries out for help, his shouts of "help" turning into "hell" and "hellelujah" as he starts losing his sanity, before he wakes up in his bedroom.
+He cries out for help, before he wakes up in his bedroom.

-A gleeful Scrooge then repents.
-Finding that it is Christmas Day, he decides to bring happiness to London's citizens and goes on a shopping spree, buying food and presents, with the help of children.
+A gleeful Scrooge, finding that it is Christmas Day, decides to bring happiness to London's citizens and goes on a shopping spree, buying food and presents, with the help of children.
 He runs into Harry and his wife, giving them presents, and accepts their invitation to Christmas dinner.
 Dressed as "Father Christmas", Scrooge then delivers a giant turkey, presents and toys to the Cratchits and promises to double Bob's salary and that they will work to find the best doctors to make Tim better.
-Scrooge then frees his clients from their debts and promises to donate to charity.
+Scrooge then frees his clients from their debts and promises to donate to the portly gentlemen' charity.
 Scrooge returns home and starts preparing for dinner with his family.